-O is a novel that explores a swimming team preparing for the Olympics, a company designing playground slides with attitude and an artistic edge, and a man who flees his neuroses by locking himself in the shed at the bottom of the garden.
+O is about a swimming team preparing for the Olympics, a company designing playground slides with attitude and artistic flair, and a man who flees his neuroses by locking himself in the shed at the bottom of his garden.

-O follows the horse-trading of Roma men who live two hours in the future thanks to a worm-hole in time.
+O is about Roma men horse trading two hours in the future, thanks to a worm-hole in time.

-O describes the life-threatening human experiments carried out by devotees of Johann Sebastian Bach – Bach fanatics who think nothing of eliminating any who stand in their way.
+O is about the life-threatening human experiments carried out by Bach fanatics who think nothing of eliminating anyone standing in their way.

-O introduces us to a shy, withdrawn boy who communicates only via the medium of Post-It notes, and to a junkie living under a boat in Spain, who sees through a hole in the upturned hull a vaulted sky that we outsiders can only dream of.
+O is about a shy, withdrawn boy who communicates exclusively via the medium of Post-It notes to a junkie living underneath a boat in Spain, who sees a vaulted sky through a hole his the upturned hull that outsiders can only dream of.

-O takes OCD sufferers by the hand and painstakingly shows them how to make a chicken fricassee.
+O is about taking OCD sufferers by the hand and painstakingly showing them how to make a chicken fricassee.

-Whatever else it may be, O is above all a very large book on what the everyday means in our world, and how to live in it.
+Whatever else it is, O is a very large book about what the everyday means in our world, and how to live in it.

-The second novel from Miki Liukkonen, painted across an outrageously large canvas, is a megalomaniacal and encyclopaedic narrative of ordinary people and extraordinary events, neuroses, stubborn fixed ideas, and the irrational things that we shudder at, just as a child fears a starless night.
-All the things you know and have felt, but which it is most unlikely you have ever read on the pages of a book .
+Miki Liukkonen’s second novel is painted across an outrageously large canvas.
+It’s a megalomaniacal and encyclopaedic narrative of ordinary people and extraordinary events, neuroses, fixed ideas, and the irrational things that make us shudder.
+It is about things you have already known have felt, but which you are unlikely to have ever read about in a book .

 “Prose can be described as a collection of sentences that investigates the state of a thing.
-In this sense, Miki Liukkonen’s novel O is an investigation of the obsessive, neurotic age of the millennial generation, where the search for reasons forms a forest in which every tree must be studied.
+In this sense, Miki Liukkonen’s novel O is an investigation of the obsessive, neurotic age of the millennial generation, where the search for reason forms a forest in which every tree must be studied.
 O is stunning in its maximalism.
-The exactness of its language makes the reader chuckle, and the linguistic material used seems inexhaustible.
-O manages to pique the curiosity of the reader on each of its pages and is unprecedented in the precision of its observations.” – Statement of the Jury, Finlandia Fiction Award
+The precision of its language makes the reader chuckle, and the linguistic material used seems inexhaustible.
+O manages to pique the curiosity of the reader on each of its pages and is unprecedented in the precision of its observations.” – Statement of the Finlandia Fiction Prize Jury

 “Miki Liukkonen’s novel O challenges its reader to a prosaic wrestling match – in an ironic way.
 The massive scale of the work, its excessive weight, endless gallery of characters, countless footnotes and almost deranged immersion into details are alienating but also fascinating.
-Liukkonen’s narrative reaches something essential about the jerky lifestyle of our times.
-O has been described as one of the most important novels of the decade – and not without good reason.” – Statement of the Jury, Bothnia Prize
+Liukkonen’s narrative reaches something essential about the fragmented lifestyle of our times.
+O has been described as one of the most important novels of the decade – and with good reason.” – Statement of the Bothnia Prize Jury